 My #1 recommendation for making real money online is, hands-down: being a Digital Landlord.

-Whether you’re a complete newbie or you’ve been around the block before but have never had that “big win” to propel you forward, becoming a Digital Landlord is for you.
+Whether you’re a complete newbie or you’ve been around the block before but have never had that “big win” to propel you forward, using the Digital Rental Method is for you.

 Time: If you’ve got a spare hour or two each day, you can do this.
 If you want to drop everything and go all-in, you can do this.
 More time obviously means faster results, but putting in a few hours per day is enough to see real success.